 You need to ask yourself whether your organization allows for clear communication of purpose throughout its hierarchy.
 While leaders have a clear idea of their role within their company and can pinpoint what their efforts contribute to the ultimate goal, many workers lower in the hierarchy can’t.
 Worse than that, only four in 10 workers who do know their purpose strongly agree that they are made to feel that their job is important, according to Gallup.

 3. Invest in Learning and Development

-The aforementioned study of more than 2,000 employees, found that they strongly identified a link between ongoing development and a deeper personal connection to organisational strategy.
-When employees were aware that their employer was investing in them and they had the perception of having a positive organisational learning culture, they recognised and appreciated the alignment of learning initiatives and organisational strategy.
+The aforementioned study of more than 2,000 employees, found that they strongly identified a link between ongoing development and a deeper personal connection to organizational strategy.
+When employees were aware that their employer was investing in them and they had the perception of having a positive organizational learning culture, they recognized and appreciated the alignment of learning initiatives and organizational strategy.
 Employees who reported higher levels of managerial engagement for their learning also reported higher levels of alignment and felt this led to a positive performance climate where their work is personally meaningful.

 How Can Bridge Help?

 Creating a culture of alignment and communication isn’t an easy task, but we’re here to help.
 With Bridge, you can enable and track one-on-one conversations, align employee and company goals, and conduct performance reviews, all in one place.